 What Maintenance Do Dehumidifiers Require?

 To maintain your dehumidifier, clean the tank regularly, check the filter monthly, and keep the coils free of dust.
-You should also guarantee proper ventilation and check for any leaks or unusual noises.
+You should also ensure proper airflow and check for leaks, unusual noises, or error codes.
+In tropical climates, maintenance matters even more because the unit may run for longer periods and collect more water each day.

 Are Dehumidifiers Energy-Efficient in Tropical Climates?